MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-admin-workspace.md

 ---
-title: Use the Administration workspace in Operations Manager
+title: Use the Administration Workspace in Operations Manager
 description: This article describes the functions you can perform from the Administration workspace in the Operations Manager console.
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
-manager: jsuri
+ms.author: jsuri
 ms.date: 04/15/2025
 ms.custom: UpdateFrequency2, engagement-fy24
 ms.service: system-center